NZBCat/nodebb-plugin-custom-exodo/README.md

 # Custom Topics

-Allows a user to customize its own topics, changing the style of the header, such the background image or the color of the title and other elements
+Allows a user to customize all forum colors with a simple panel.
+Only fully compatible with theme-exodus